© 2020 Ezoic Inc.

 New vs. returning

 Click this section to look at a more granular breakdown of how new visitors and return visitors are impacting your key metrics, for example, return visitors bring in more revenue than new visitors - or is it the other way around?

 Here you can look at the number of navigation bounces across your entire site.

 This is how far into the pages on your site that a user gets by session.

 Here you’ll be able to view your visits / pageviews / engaged time / bounce rate / revenue etc. by landing page, each page of your site, and exit pages.

 By going to this section, you will be able to see how the word length of your posts affects your revenue, EPMV, bounce rate and so on.
 Let’s say you’re getting most of your revenue from posts that are 250 - 500 words in length, but the ones that re 0 - 250 words in length are bringing you in the most revenue.
 Then the information in this section will help you visualise the lengths of posts that your readers are responding best to!
 So in the case below, it's clear that the most revenue comes from posts that are 750 - 1,000 words in length:

 Here you can look at non-revenue/earning metrics in isolation for each page of your site.

-Please see our Knowledge Base article on Author Name, Published Date and category metrics:
+Please see our separate Knowledge Base article on Author Metrics, Published Date, Categories and Content Age: Article Context Reports

 If you have more than one site using the Ezoic platform, you can directly compare them here.
 If you have just one site on the Ezoic platform, it will just show here on its own.